A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Maintaining the Heaps

-\begin{proof} All updates on the heaps in our data structure are a result of points that start or stop moving at some level.
-First, we are concerned with those added to or deleted from $S_i'$ and hence $H_i$.
-Since $S_i'$ for $1\leq i\leq L$ are disjoint sets, $O(m)$ points from $Q$ are inserted or deleted from $H_i$ across all $1\leq i\leq L$.
-Second, points in $\down_i$ and $\up_i$ for $1\leq i\leq L$ also cause heap updates, and the total number of heap updates from these points is $O(m)$ by Lemma~\ref{lemma:packing} and Lemma~\ref{lemma:packing-up}.
+All updates on the heaps in our data structure are a result of points that start or stop moving at some level.
+First, we are concerned with those added to or deleted from $S_i'$, and hence $H_i$.
+Since the $S_i'$ for $1\leq i\leq L$ are disjoint sets, $O(m)$ points from $Q$ are inserted or deleted from $H_i$ across all $1\leq i\leq L$.
+Second, points in $\down_i$ and $\up_i$ for $1\leq i\leq L$ also cause heap updates, and the total number of heap updates from these points is $O(m)$ by Lemmas~\ref{lemma:packing} and~\ref{lemma:packing-up}.
 Therefore, across all levels, there are $O(m)$ updates to the heap.
-In Section~\ref{sec:heap}, we show that the total work for a batch of $r$ updates to our parallel heap is $O(r\log (1+(n+r)/r))$.
-Therefore, the total work for heap operations is hence $O(m\log (1+(n+m)/m))$. \end{proof}
+For all $p$ that start or stop moving across all levels, finding and recomputing $d_{i+l}^*(q)$ for $0\leq l\leq k$ takes $O(m)$ work and $O(1)$ depth.
+This is because the cost associated with each $q$ whose $d^*(q)$ depends on $p$ involves searching the constant number of boxes surrounding $q$ and $p$ in $k$ sparse sets, where $k$ is constant, as shown by Golin et al.~\cite{golin1998randomized}.
+In \cref{appendix:heap}, we will show that the total work for a batch of $r$ updates to our parallel heap is $O(r(1+\log ((n+r)/r)))$.
+Therefore, the total work for heap operations is hence $O(m(1+\log ((n+m)/m)))$.

-In Section~\ref{sec:heap}, we will show that batch insertions on a heap take $O(\log (n+m))$ depth.
+In \cref{appendix:heap}, we will show that batch insertions and deletions on a heap take $O(\log (n+m))$ depth.
 Since the heap updates are performed in parallel with the grid updates, they are not on the critical path of the computation.
 The total depth is dominated by the grid updates, which is $O(\log (n+m)\log^*(n+m))$ \whp{}.

+This leads to our overall bounds of amortized $O(m(1+\log ((n+m)/m)))$ work and $O(\log (n+m) \log^*(n+m))$ depth \whp{} for an update of size $m$, where the amortization comes from resizing the parallel dictionaries.